curl/everything-curl/usingcurl-downloads.md

     curl -o one.html http://example.com/1 http://example.com/2

-The "storage instructions" are read and handled in the same order as the download URLs so they don't have to be next to the URL in any way.
+The "storage instructions" are read and handled in the same order as the download URLs so they do not have to be next to the URL in any way.
 You can round up all the output options first, last or interleaved with the URLs.
 You choose.